-TripLog is a good app for owners of small businesses who have mobile employees, in addition to self-employed individuals looking to keep tabs on mileage and other expenses.
+TripLog is a good app for owners of small businesses who have mobile employees, or self-employed individuals looking to keep tabs on mileage and other expenses.
 Its many features that help business owners cut down on administrative work makes TripLog stand out from other apps.

 Hurdlr automatically tracks mileage and identifies tax deductions.
 You can connect this app to your financial institution to keep up with your income and expenses.

-- Automatic Tracking: Hurdlr detects when your vehicle starts and stops automatically.
+- Automatic Tracking: Hurdlr automatically detects when your vehicle starts and stops.

 - Mileage Classification: Designate which trips are business and which are personal.